oktadev/okta-blog/_source/_posts/2020-04-15-spring-cloud-stream.md

 **Reactive** programming is a set of tools and techniques that have evolved to treat data as a continuous stream of data, like water flowing through a pipe, rather than viewing them as discrete events to handle individually.
 In reactive programming, you define potentially complex transformations and mappings that you apply to the stream.
 They sometimes return a new stream and sometimes return a reduced result.
 Functional programming is not necessarily reactive, but reactive programming tools almost always use functional programming paradigms.

-## Set Up a Spring Cloud Streams Development Environment
+## Set Up a Spring Cloud Stream Development Environment

 To do this tutorial, you'll need a few tools: